byui-cit/wdd131/src/prove/cool-pics-2.md

 }
 ```

+- Add an event listener to the `.gallery` section of your HTML page.
+It should watch for a click, and use a function called `viewHandler` as the event handler function.
 - Write the `closeViewer` function that will remove the viewer div from the DOM when clicked.

 <details>
 <summary>Emergency use only!</summary>

 - The element that was clicked on will always be found in `event.target` in the event handler function.
-- All strings in Javascript have a method on them called `split` You just need to pass in the character you want to split the string up in as an argument.
+- All strings in Javascript have a method on them called `split`.
+You just need to pass in the character you want to split the string up in as an argument.
+If you need more guidance on using this, do a quick search or ask an AI...
 - element.insertAdjacentHTML is an extremely useful upgrade to just modifying `innerHTML` directly on an element.
 We have 4 options when using it: beforebegin, afterbegin, beforeend, and afterend.
 See [MDN: insertAdjacentHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML) to learn more.
 - All elements have a `remove` method that can be used to remove the element from the DOM